 Volunteering is an opportunity to make new friends, build your resume and engage in meaningful work that benefits the community.
 It can improve your physical and mental health when it involves getting active and helping others.
-In 2016, 19% of the Australian population aged 15 and over took part in voluntary work according to the Australian Bureau of Statistics.

 Volunteering can take many forms, from helping out at your local charity shop, to lending a hand at your children’s school or coordinating activities at your local care home.
 The time you give contributes greatly to the local community.